Interview Patrick Kasingsing (Philippine Pavilion)

 Alvarez: I am not an architect yet.
 I am still studying architecture.
 I think when you enter the field of architecture, you must be full of hope, to begin with.
 You must be hopeful just for you to go into that field.
 If you do not have an ounce of hope in you, don’t go into architecture.

 At the same time, my experience at the Biennale started way before this project was selected.
 For me, it started years ago.
 These guys are my friends, Ms. Choie, I consider my friend.
 We worked closely together.
-I think the experience not only shapes me now but also shaped me a long time ago.
+I think the entire experience of building the Philippine Pavilion not only shapes me now but also shaped me a long time ago.
 A lot of who I am as a person today, I attribute to these people.
 I learned pretty much how to be a good human being from Ms. Choie, how to be disciplined from Noel, how to think out of the box I get from Matt, and how to be a lot of other things I get from Lyle.

 Narciso: Two things: the first one is that it is difficult to achieve elegance through simplicity.
-What you are seeing in the pavilion is a process.
+What you are seeing in the Philippine Pavilion is a process.
 It is the product of a process, it is a chapter of the process.
-Being the one behind the drawings and the actual construction system of the pavilion we have now…creating those technical systems and making sure that it is multipliable…that it can actually be executed in different contexts with the materials that we have like bamboo, steel, and wood…being able to create a computation design system to make this achievable, executable, and one-is-to-one…That’s hard.
+Being the one behind the drawings and the actual construction system of the Philippine Pavilion now…creating those technical systems and making sure that it is multipliable…that it can actually be executed in different contexts with the materials that we have like bamboo, steel, and wood…being able to create a computation design system to make this achievable, executable, and one-is-to-one…That’s hard.
 To be able to communicate all these in construction drawings and condense them into a simple manual that you would think was made by IKEA, that is difficult.
 Simplifying complexity is naturally difficult but when you do, you will have achieved elegance.

 If you get the system right, it makes it usable for so many people.
 And the beauty of this system is that it outlives you and can even take a life of its own.
 It can work with other architects too, for example.
 The beauty lies in the system’s generosity and its capacity to keep giving beyond its creators.